Sahas-2417/Reservation-Scheduling-Management-System-for-SMSV-Restaurant/README.md

-# Reservation & Scheduling Management System for SMSV Restaurant 🍽️
+ # Reservation and Scheduling Management System for SMSV Restaurant 🍽️

 A web-based restaurant reservation system that allows users to book tables online and helps restaurant staff efficiently manage reservations and schedules.